 Makeup was OK for young men on Instagram

-Men and makeup was a first for Nandana to handle.
+Men and makeup were a first for Nandana to handle.
 Of course, we know that in show business all men wear makeup, but in real life this is rare.
 On a daily basis, makeup is the female prerogative.
 Would welcoming this be a formula for happy married life or a sad proof of female insecurity?

 “My initial thought of Jigar with makeup was shattering.
 Seated opposite him for dinner I had a flashback of all the thoughts my friends and I had for those male beauty vloggers who were firing their looks on Instagram, flaunting their defined eyebrows and contour prowess.
 Those young boys are probably having fun, expressing themselves on social media and challenging societal norms of who can and cannot dare to wear makeup.
 They are also probably challenging the girls’ victory call, ‘If you think women can do all that men can do; we also can do all that women can do’.
 But I married a well-settled architect and not someone modelling on Instagram.
-Thus it wasn’t acceptable to me, ” Nandana went further.
+Thus it wasn’t acceptable to me,” Nandana went further.

 Gender equality should work both ways

 She is a teacher in a school and her husband an architect.
 They are settled in Delhi.
 It is not news that metrosexual men are waxing chest hair, having pedicures, sitting for a facial, manicure and nail spa, shaping eyebrows and even trying new hair colours.
 This then is the next level of looking good.
-The problem for men like Jigar isn’t being superficially more effeminate, but other men’s sense of entitlement to an inalienable masculinity that their presentation puts at risk.
+The problem for men like Jigar isn’t being superficially more effeminate, but other men’s sense of entitlement to inalienable masculinity that their presentation puts at risk.

-The reality is harsh when it hits, but we need to stop trying to place everyone in boxes.
+The reality is harsh when it hits, but we need to stop trying to place everyone inboxes.
 When we fight for gender equality, it works the other way round too.

 When we fight for gender equality, it works the other way round too.

-We need to stop assuming that each gender has their set forms of expressions, and this is just the truth.
+We need to stop assuming that each gender has its set forms of expressions, and this is just the truth.
 If someone wants to wear makeup, regardless of their gender identity or sexual orientation, they should totally be allowed to.
 This is a harsh reality that would take time to digest in the Indian context.

 Women usually wear makeup because it defines what they deem to be their best facial features, and camouflages those they consider to be not so desirable features, so that they feel more confident in a world that is judging them by what they look like.
 If Jigar’s goal in using makeup is to look feminine, then it would be a cause for concern, but if the intent is to cover a birthmark, even out a blemish or mask eye bags, or fixing something that makes him feel insecure, then it’s not commendable to be judgmental about him.